Blog Post

 A pitch deck template gives you the structure.
 What goes on each slide is where most founders struggle.
 Investors have seen thousands of decks and they scan for specific information in a specific order.
-If the information is not there, or if it is buried under filler slides, the deck gets closed.
+If the information isn't there, or if it's buried under filler slides, the deck gets closed.

-This guide walks through a 12-slide pitch deck template, explains what goes on each slide, and highlights the common mistakes that cost founders meetings.
+This guide walks through a 12-slide pitch deck template, explains what goes on each slide, and shows the common mistakes that cost founders meetings.

 The 12-Slide Pitch Deck Template